TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/sensor_subsystem.md

 EXT_MISO, NCS, and EXT_MCLK_SCL are used for serial data in, serial data out, chip select, and serial clock respectively.
 The board will also have to have the pins LPn and EXT_SPI_I2C_N have to be set to a high logic level.
-Based on the schematic provided by the datasheet from the SATEL-VL53L8, it is known that the pin LPn is set high by default because of the pull up resistor to IOVDD, however a connection from the EXT_IOVDD pin to the EXT_SPI_I2C_N pin will be required because a pull down resistor sets this pin to a low logic level.
+Based on the schematic provided by the datasheet from the SATEL-VL53L8, it is known that the pin LPn is set high by default because of the pull-up resistor to IOVDD, however, a connection from the EXT_IOVDD pin to the EXT_SPI_I2C_N pin will be required because a pull-down resistor sets this pin to a low logic level.

 ### **Bill of Materials:**